·

 8#.
 Soft Lighting and Sconces

-Look for fixtures with pleated fabric shades or aged bronze finishes to maintain the “old-world” aesthetic.
-Layered lighting ensures your bathroom is functional for mornings and atmospheric for relaxing evening baths.
+Look for fixtures with pleated fabric shades or aged bronze finishes to maintain an authentic old-world aesthetic.
+Layered lighting ensures your bathroom remains perfectly functional for busy mornings and atmospheric for relaxing evening baths.

 9#.
 Incorporating Natural Greenery

-Bringing the outdoors in is a core principle of English design, so don’t forget to add potted ferns or eucalyptus.
+Bringing the outdoors in is a core principle of English design, so do not forget to add lush potted ferns or fresh eucalyptus.
 Plants thrive in the humidity of a bathroom and add a fresh, vibrant pop of color against neutral walls.

 Try hanging a dried flower bouquet or placing a simple glass vase with wildflowers on a windowsill.
 This small touch of nature reinforces the rural connection and keeps the space feeling lively and fragrant.